I Think I was Sexually Assaulted

 - Discuss concerns such as sexually transmitted infections, HIV and pregnancy

-- Talk with you about evidence collection (called a Sexual Assault Forensic exam, it’s anonymous, free and does not require a commitment to report)
+- preserve evidence through a sexual assault forensic exam (its free and does not require a commitment to report)

 Where to go:

 To have a forensic exam conducted by a Northern Utah Sexual Assault Nurse Examiner (NUSANE), contact: